Connect with others who understand.

 Using lukewarm, rather than hot, water is important so as not to dry out or irritate your psoriasis lesions.
 Use a soft washcloth, pumice stone, or your hands to wash your skin and remove the scales while you are in the bath.
 These options are better than a more abrasive scrubber, like a loofah, which might cause a flare-up or bleeding as a result of skin injury.

-Another option, if you are using a topical treatment, is to apply the product for about 30 seconds at a time, using small circular motions with your hand as you apply it.
+Another option, if you are using a topical treatment, is to apply the product for about 30 seconds at a time, using small circular motions with your hand.

 When you’re finished bathing, make sure to moisturize your skin well with a lotion, an oil, or a cream.
-Use an emollient (moisturizer) or ointment with a keratolytic agent such as salicylic acid.
+Use a moisturizer or ointment with a keratolytic agent such as salicylic acid.
 You’ll likely notice scales lifting off of your skin, but do not pick at them.
 It’s important to moisturize immediately after exfoliating to prevent dry skin.

 For scales from scalp psoriasis, frequent shampooing with a product that contains salicylic acid, coal tar, or another keratolytic can help reduce flaking.
 Some people use oil on their scalp and gently comb out scales.
 Putting olive oil on your scalp before shampooing may help loosen the scales in that area.